 articles on the battle there.

-his retirement he has been a Licensed Battlefield Guide at Gettysburg
+Tim Smith is a Licensed Battlefield Guide at

 Karlton Smith is a Park Ranger-Interpreter at